 skilled seamstress and often took in work to supplement the family's

 income.
-She also spent time with their children, teaching them to read
+She also spent time with their children, teaching them them important life skills,

-and write, and instilling in them the values of hard work and
+and instilling in them the values of hard work and responsibility.

 Life in Vyborg was not easy for the Kutvonens.
 The city was

 rapidly growing and changing, and they struggled to keep up with the

 rising cost of living.
 The winters were harsh and the long, dark nights